expressjs/expressjs.com/guide/migrating-4.md

 <h3 id="">Run the app</h3>

-With that, the migration process is complete, and the app is now an Express 4 app.
-To confirm, start the app with the following command:
+The migration process is complete, and the app is now an Express 4 app.
+To confirm, start the app by using the following command:

 ~~~sh
 $ node .